The LDBC Social Network Benchmark: Data Schema

 {\flushleft \textbf{Comment:}} a sub-class of a Message, and represents a comment made by a person to an existing message (either a Post or a Comment).

 {\flushleft \textbf{Company:}} a sub-class of an Organisation, and represents a company where persons work.

+{\flushleft \textbf{Continent:}} a sub-class of a Place, and represents a continent of the real world.

-{\flushleft \textbf{Country:}} a sub-class of a Place, and represents a continent of the real world.
+{\flushleft \textbf{Country:}} a sub-class of a Place, and represents a country of the real world.
+Countries are selected as the place of operation for Companies as well as the location of Messages.

 {\flushleft \textbf{Forum:}} a meeting point where people post messages.
 Forums are characterized by the topics (represented as tags) people in the forum are talking about.
-Although from the schema's perspective it is not evident, there exist three different types of forums: persons' personal walls, image albums, and groups.
-They are distinguished by their titles. \autoref{table:forum} shows the attributes of Forum entity.
+Although from the schema's perspective it is not evident, there exist three different types of forums.
+They are distinguished by their titles: